 After the procedure, the area will appear white and gray.
 Although its appearance may look worrisome, this is a normal part of healing.
 We will provide stretching exercises to older patients to aid in your recovery.

-After an infant undergoes a frenectomy, be sure to gently massage the affected area with a clean finger before every feeding for the next one to two weeks.
-It is also important to retrain the baby’s latch — make sure the upper lip is flipped out during feeding.
+After an infant undergoes a frenectomy, be sure to gently massage the area with a clean finger before feeding for the next 1–2 weeks.
+It is also important to retrain the infant’s latching ability.
+You can do this by making sure the upper lip is flipped out during feeding.

 The frenectomy procedure is one that involves little risk.
 If you notice anything unusual, such as prolonged bleeding or infection, or if you have any questions about your recent frenectomy, please call our office right away.
 We are always happy to help.

 A frenectomy is a safe and effective oral surgery procedure that can improve your or your child’s oral health and function.
 We proudly serve patients of all ages in Orange County and invite you to contact us if you or your child experience a tongue-tie or lip-tie.
 Dr. Ahn is a board-certified oral surgeon and will closely evaluate your oral health and create a custom care plan for your needs.